“Do you have a shampoo recipe?”

 So, the short answer to the question

-I do have a Basic Shampoo recipe in my new book, Naturally Inspired.
+I do have a Basic Shampoo recipe in my recipe book, Naturally Inspired.

 The slightly longer answer